Matrix Calculus

 - \(\Sigma\) is a (non-square) diagonal matrix: \(\Sigma = \sum_z \sigma_z y(z)\hat\ \tensor x(z)\hat\ ,\) for a pair of embeddings \(x:Z\ra X\), \(y:Z\ra Y\).

-Relationship between SVD and SD
+Relationship between SVD and Spectral Decomposition

 Proposition